Have you ever wondered whether your Leopard Gecko is a boy or a girl?

 Male Leopard Geckos have two distinct bulges just behind their vent at the base of the tail.
 These bumps house a male gecko’s sex organs, called hemipenes.
 The hemipenes stay hidden in the hemipenal bulges, unless it is time to mate.

 Female geckos don’t have hemipenes, so they lack these bulges.

-To look for hemipenal bulges (or lack thereof), carefully turn your gecko upside down and inspect the area between its hind legs.
+To look for hemipenal bulges (or a lack thereof), carefully turn your gecko upside down and inspect the area between its hind legs.
 Males will have two rounded bulges.

 For wiggly males that don’t like to sit still, I recommend putting them in a clear plastic container.
 This way you can get a clear view of their underside without handling.

 Author Tip: When I get a baby gecko, I start checking for hemipenal bulges once it reaches nine months.

 2. Femoral Pores

 Leopard Geckos communicate with each other partly through chemical signals called pheromones.
 They produce these pheromones to signal to females and rival males that they are present in a territory.

 Some of these pheromones are excreted through femoral pores in male Leopard Geckos.
 These femoral pores run along the underside of each upper thigh.